What Are the Causes of Autism?

 A child with ASD has a hard time interacting with others.
 Problems with social skills are some of the most common signs.
 They might want to have close relationships but not know how.

-If your child is on the spectrum, they might show some social symptoms by the time they're 8 to 10 months old.
-These may include any of the following:
+If your child is on the spectrum, they might show some social symptoms by the time they're 8 to 10 months old, including:

-- They can’t respond to their name by their first birthday.
+- They don't respond to their name by their first birthday.

 - Playing, sharing, or talking with other people don’t interest them.

 - They prefer to be alone.

 - They avoid or reject physical contact, including hugging.

 - When they’re upset, they don’t like to be comforted.

 - They don’t understand emotions -- their own or others’.